mattma/ember-rocks/README.md

 - tablet and touch device support out of box

+## What is in the Ember Rocks?

+**Ember Rocks** comes with a sample application, and user could even have their own set of templates.
+See [Ember Rocks Template Basic](https://github.com/mattma/Ember-Rocks-Template-Basic) for details.

+An express server will handle all requests.
+A fake user api route will read the RESTful json api on the disk, return the data over the wire when Ember app request the data via latest **Ember Data** library.

+The fully stylish application works on touch and tablet devices out of box.
+Try to resize your browser into a smaller screen resolution, you should see an animated effect from the left edge which is the most popular choice of mobile application navigation menu.
+You could tweak the styles and markup to fit your use cases.

 ## Ember-cli is being developed and maintained by Ember core team member.
 Why am I building another em(ber)-cli?

-**Ember** is an opinionated framework, and **Ember-cli** has chosen [broccoli](https://github.com/broccolijs/broccoli) as its build tool and [Qunit](https://github.com/jquery/qunit) as its testing tool. **Ember-cli** project is trying to be an universal toolset to fit most of use cases for most of **Ember** developer.
-Well, I think that is awesome.
-After I built a large Backbone application (>10000 LOC), I developed a set of toolings which fit my workflow well.
-This approach is my opinionated toolset on building a large scaled Node.js modern web application with Ember.js on the client side.
+**Ember** is an opinionated framework, and **Ember-cli** has chosen [broccoli](https://github.com/broccolijs/broccoli) as its build tool and [Qunit](https://github.com/jquery/qunit) as its testing tool. **Ember-cli** project is trying to be an universal toolset to fit most of use cases for majority of **Ember** developers. **Ember-Cli** is awesome.

+After built a large Backbone application (>15000 LOC), I developed a set of developer toolings which fit my workflow well. **Ember Rocks** approach is my opinionated toolset on building a large scaled Node.js modern web application with Ember.js framework on the client side.

+**Ember Rocks** can be globally installed on your local machine ( tested on Linux based operating system ) via `npm install -g ember-rocks`.
+After you have done that, magic happens :).
+You would have an `em` command available.
+Try `em --help`, `em generate --help` for a comprehensive guide.

-**Ember Rocks** will be installed globally on your local machine.
-Then user would have an `em` command available.
-It is chosen [gulp](https://github.com/gulpjs/gulp) as its build tool.
-In fact, **Ember Rocks** is powered by [gulp](https://github.com/gulpjs/gulp) under the hook.
-The main difference between two awesome build tools is, *broccoli* use "directory in, directory out" pattern, and *gulp* use "file in, file out" pattern. *gulp* takes advantage of *Node Stream* to pipe files elsewhere.
+**Ember Rocks** is chosen [gulp](https://github.com/gulpjs/gulp) as a build tool.
+In fact, it is powered by [gulp](https://github.com/gulpjs/gulp) under the hook. **Ember-cli** choose [broccoli](https://github.com/broccolijs/broccoli).
+The main difference between two awesome build tools is, *broccoli* use "directory in, directory out" pattern, and *gulp* use "file in, file out" pattern. *gulp* takes advantage of *Node Stream* to pipe files to destination folder.
 This is the one I perfer for now until [broccoli](https://github.com/broccolijs/broccoli) is out of beta.
 Sorry, [Jo Liss](https://twitter.com/jo_liss), you are awesome.

-In addition to technology stack besides Ember.js, I have picked [sass](http://sass-lang.com/) as a css pre-compiler, [autoprefixer](https://github.com/ai/autoprefixer) as a css post-compiler, [express](http://expressjs.com/) as a node web application server, [mocha](http://visionmedia.github.io/mocha/) as a javascript test framework, other technology should be exactly the same with [ember-cli](https://github.com/stefanpenner/ember-cli).
+In addition, technology stack besides Ember.js, I have picked [sass](http://sass-lang.com/) as css pre-compiler, [autoprefixer](https://github.com/ai/autoprefixer) as css post-compiler, [express](http://expressjs.com/) as node web application server, and [mocha](http://visionmedia.github.io/mocha/) as javascript testing framework.

-Just like [lodash](lodash.com) is a similar project to [underscore](http://underscorejs.com/), [Ember Rocks](https://github.com/mattma/ember-rocks) is a similar project to [ember-cli](https://github.com/stefanpenner/ember-cli).
+Just like [lodash](lodash.com) is a project which solve the same problem that [underscore](http://underscorejs.com/) does, [Ember Rocks](https://github.com/mattma/ember-rocks) is trying to solve similar problem that [ember-cli](https://github.com/stefanpenner/ember-cli) does.
 I will try to sync the features from [ember-cli](https://github.com/stefanpenner/ember-cli) to [Ember Rocks](https://github.com/mattma/ember-rocks).

+What is on my road map?
+Ember Add-on, component with d3 support, and more.
+PRs is highly welcomed and appreciated.

 ## Getting Started